wa1kmoon/Astro101/GRB101/grb_observations/012_GW170817&GRB170817A/brief.md

-# Brief note of No.12
+# Brief note of article No.12

 Conclusions: